Auterion/px4-ros2-interface-lib/examples/cpp/modes/acro/README.md

 - Set the hover thrust in the code or via ROS parameter according to the vehicle's hover thrust.
   Ideally, the hover thrust is <= 0.25.
 A hover thrust of 0.3 will still work, but significantly above that leads to performance degradation.
   See below for details.
+- If desired, increase `MC_YAWRATE_MAX` to the maximum yaw rate you want to use.
+  Be aware that a higher yaw rate will require more thrust, and if too high, the vehicle will start to lose altitude.
+- Increase the maximum velocity `MPC_XY_VEL_MAX` to e.g. 20 m/s.

 #### Thrust feasibility
 There are two requirements in order not to exceed the minimum or maximum thrust: